mgondan/rolog/README.md

 1. You obviously need R and a few packages on your computer, maybe also rmarkdown and pandoc to render Rmd files to html (see Example 2).
 Please use R version 4.1.

-`brew install r-base pandoc cmake`
+`brew install r-base pandoc pandoc-citeproc cmake`

 `R`